 In my experiences, despite picking and choosing battles, arguments happen.
 And it’s good they happen.
 They keep us all fighting the good fight for the sake of self-preservation.
-Barring any verbal or physical abuse — arguing is healthy in a relationship, at least it has been for us.
+Barring any verbal or physical abuse, arguing is healthy in a relationship—at least it has been for us.
 From my own perspective, here’s how arguing can strengthen marriage:

-1. Strengthened Our Communication
+1. It Strengthens Our Communication

 Whether you are both yelling, hissing, snarling, or simply bickering, you are still communicating.
 Every angry argument has always ended up in some form of civil discussion — even if it takes a few days for us to get there.
 When you’re communicating, you’re building and strengthening.

-2. Kept Things Interesting
+2. It Keeps Things Interesting

 Together my husband and I are the most balanced people you might ever meet because we are opposite in every single way.
 The things we argue about tend to be because our comfort zones have been compromised.
 The solution often requires the other person to venture outside of their preferred way of thinking or being.
 I don’t always like to do this; he doesn’t always like to, but sometimes, we have to.
 More often than not, living that person’s way for a day or two can bring a lot of life to life.

-3. Balanced the Household
+3. It Balances the Household

 We can’t always have one person getting their way all the time.
 If we did, my entire house would be furnished with animal heads and deer horn chandeliers.
 We would basically live in a Cabela’s.
 Sometimes my methods for discipline or handling emotional issues are exactly what our kids need.
 Other times, his way is what works the best.
 We cannot balance a household on one set of principles and sometimes we have to fight for the opportunity to test those out.

-4. Given Me Alone Time
+4. It Gives Me Some Alone Time

 When you live in a house full of people you see and interact with 24/7, it’s not possible to never run into any kind of conflict.
 Sometimes, this just means everyone needs their own space and a lot of times arguing ends up with that.

-5. Forced Us to Compromise
+5. It Forces Us to Compromise

 No matter how big or how small an argument is, in the end, to resolve anything, you have to sit down and work it out.
 If you can’t come to any form of agreement, you at least can agree to disagree for the sake of moving on.

-6. Brought Us Together
+6. It Brings Us Together

 Having different opinions allows us to respect the individual in the person we see as the breadwinner, homemaker, caregiver, bacon-bringer.
 It’s easy to take each other for granted, and when someone feels that way, arguing is a way to bring that reality back, so that we can learn to appreciate all the work everyone puts in as a team.

-7. Encouraged Diversity
+7. It Has Encouraged Diversity

 Respecting differences is huge in any relationship.
 Most times my husband and I see things completely different, and it’s that perspective that adds a little more to our relationship as well as our individual persons.